situation-sh/situation/docs/index.md

 - frictionless deployment (single binary, just download and run)
 - no blind spots (who knows exactly what runs on his/her system?)

 Situation is bound to collect data, nothing more.
-To go further, `situation` provides a [json schema](https://{{ variables.go_module }}/releases/download/v{{ variables.version }}/schema.json) for the output data.
+To go further, `situation` provides a [json schema]({{ github_repo }}/releases/download/{{ latest_tag() }}/schema.json) for the output data.

 !!! tip "Status"
-    Situation is a early stage project.
-It currently targets Linux and Windows but keep in mind that it has not been extensively tested.
+    Situation is a young project.
+It currently targets Linux and Windows but keep in mind that it has not been tested on all the machines on Earth.
 It does not mean that is a dangerous codebase, only that it may fail.